tenorix/mma-tutorials/index.md

 2. Apply different grooves from a huge library or arrange your own grooves
 3. Run MMA
 4. Your MIDI file is ready to play

+# MMA: Different, but beautiful.
+Other apps like Jammer or Band-in-a-box will try to sell you yet another style.
+With MMA there is no lock-in, all predefined grooves are completely open and can be tweaked according to your needs.
+Even the generator code!
+No awkward graphical user interface, but plain text.
+MMA allows to express backing tracks as text in MMA syntax.
+So if you know some coding like VBA or Python, this is definitely for you.